FelixOnline/v2/content/articles/2016-2-5-rise-of-netflix-fall-of-cable.md

 subtitle: >
   All you need is an internet connection and a subsciption and you’re ready to go
 date: "2016-02-05 12:49:47 +0000"

 # Attributes from Felix Online V1
 id: "5885"
 old_path: /tv/5885/rise-of-netflix-fall-of-cable
 aliases:
  - /tv/5885/rise-of-netflix-fall-of-cable
+imported: true
+comments:
+ - Forrestal also predicted the beginning of the Korean war almost 18 months before it hap27nedp16Oute the truth about the False FlagInside Job  job of 911Some have been trying but when Zionist owned Jewish media outlets dominate 96 of what Americans see and hear its going to be a long struggleWe dont even know all about JFKs murder since the government hasnt released all of its docsAnd that happened 49 years ago

 # Article Taxonomies
 categories:
  - tv
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true